NotHumanFF/Taskit/README.md

 # Taskit
 ---
-A Personlize ToDo Application made with Javascript, EJS and Nodejs
+A Personlize ToDo Application made with Javascript, Nodejs, Ejs and enabled with MongoDB database with a facility of customizable list.